open-forest-observatory/ofo-argo/README.md

 ```
 <br/>
 <br/>

+### 6. Prevent the Master Node from Processing a Job

+`kubectl get nodes`

+note the name of the master node

+`kubectl taint nodes <master-node-name> node-role.kubernetes.io/master=:NoSchedule`

 ### 7. Install Argo on Master instance
 a.
 The following commands will download argo, unzip it, and bring it into your system path ready for use.